 Update 4/11/14: I have made a few updates based on reader feedback.
 Thanks everyone!

 French : pomme, Malagasy : poma

-These are grown in the more temperate central highland regions (like Antsirabe, as mentioned above.)
+These are grown in the more temperate central highland regions (like Antsirabe, as mentioned above, which is where I took this photo.)
 I'm spoiled by Vermont apples, so I'm not a big fan of apples from Madagascar.

 French: avocat, Malagasy: zavoka

 One of the best things about life in Madagascar is that avocados are about 10 cents each!
 The season runs from approximately January- April, and I usually eat at least one every day when they're in the market.
 This is a picture of the avocado tree outside my house... a dream come true!